 A Chevy lemon law attorney at Neale & Fhima is familiar with these kinds of cases, and we know just what to do.
 Our firm has a 99% record of success on our clients’ behalf.
 We know that you were excited when you first purchased your Chevy Blazer, Equinox, Malibu, Cruze or Silverado, and you had visions of using your Chevy for a family vacation, sending a child off to college, or getting work done around the farm.
 Buying a defective vehicle is a disappointment and a headache.

-The Lemon Law in California states that your Chevy must have “nonconformities,” which are defined as any defect or malfunction that is covered by Chevrolet’s original warranty.
+The Lemon Law in California states that your Chevy must have “nonconformities,” which are defined as any defect or malfunction that is covered by Chevrolet’s original factory warranty.
 Nonconformities significantly restrict the safety, use or value of the vehicle.
 There are many defects that could affect the vehicle’s safety, but there is no requirement under the law that the defect actually endangers you.
-So, if the car has a defect with its automatic mirrors, the mere fact that they work unpredictably could be enough to be the basis of a lemon law claim.
+So, if the Chevy has a defect with its airbags, the mere fact that they work unpredictably could be enough to be the basis of a lemon law claim.

 Common defects that affect safety include:

 If you are experiencing any of these problems, you may have a Chevrolet lemon law claim.
 Talk to a Chevrolet lemon law attorney for an informed legal opinion about whether your vehicle qualifies.
 Call us at 888-407-2955.